SaracenRhue/saracendb/README.md

 ### `compact(self)`

 Removes deleted entries from the database and reduces the file size.
 This is done by writing the current data to a new file, then replacing the old file with the new one.
 This method is called automatically by `push` if any entries have been deleted.

----

-This documentation provides a basic overview of how to use the `SaracenDB` class and what each method does.
-You might want to expand it with more details, examples, or explanations, depending on who your audience is and how familiar they are with key-value stores and BSON.